 The standard also complies with regulatory requirements taking into account the specific situation for carrier frequencies beyond 275 GHz.
-However, it would be preferable for IEEE 802.15.3d devices to use the whole range of the operational frequency 252 GHz to 450 GHz.
-The channel arrangement of IEEE Std 802.15.3TM-2023 is provided in the Channel Plan document.
-The maximum channel bandwidth of 69.12 GHz could be in worldwide operation if the regulations allow IEEE 802.15.3d devices to radiate transmission power in the whole range of the frequency in Regions 1, 2, and 3.
-The further information on technical requirements is provided in the Technical Requirement Document.
+However, IEEE 802 LMSC would recommend that IEEE 802.15.3d devices be allowed to use the whole operational frequency range, 252 GHz to 450 GHz.
+The channel arrangement in the IEEE Std 802.15.3TM-2023 is provided in the Channel Plan document.
+Further information on technical requirements is provided in the Technical Requirement Document.

 Conclusion